View Other Content

 2008 - Martin Škrtel won his first cap as a red as Slovakia drew 1-1 in a friendly in Hungary, while Jari Litmanen played for Finland for the first time while with Fulham as they lost 2-1 in Greece, with future red Sotirios Kyrgiakos on the winning side.
 Milan Baroš represented the Czech Republic for the first time while on loan at Portsmouth in their 2-0 defeat by Poland in another friendly, while Nicolas Anelka won his first cap as a Chelsea player in France’s 1-0 defeat by Spain in Málaga, with Xabi Alonso, Fernando Torres and future red Albert Riera also featuring.
 Future red Luis Suárez netted in Uruguay’s 2-2 friendly draw with Colombia in Montevideo.

 Meanwhile, Steven Gerrard skippered England in Fabio Capello’s first match in charge as they beat Switzerland 2-1 in a friendly at Wembley Stadium, with Peter Crouch, future red Joe Cole and ex-red David James also in action.
-Ryan Babel, Yossi Benayoun, Lucas Leiva, John Arne Riise, future reds Milan Jovanović, Robbie Keane and Christian Poulsen and ex-reds Frode Kippe and Darren Potter all also played for their countries.
+Ryan Babel, Yossi Benayoun, Lucas Leiva, John Arne Riise, future reds Joe Allen, Milan Jovanović, Robbie Keane and Christian Poulsen and ex-reds Frode Kippe and Darren Potter all also played for their countries.

 Also in international action